nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_05_ISubscriber.md

-Certainly!
-Here's an explanation of the Redis `ISubscriber` interface:

 ## ISubscriber Interface

 The `ISubscriber` interface in StackExchange.Redis is responsible for managing subscriptions to Redis channels in the publish/subscribe (pub/sub) paradigm.
 Unlike other interfaces discussed earlier, the `ISubscriber` operates independently of the interactive connection.